oroinc/documentation/cookbook/how_to_create_global_js_component.rst

         return MyComponent;
     });

-Inside the component implement all desired functionality.
+You can implement all the desired functionality inside the component.

-The component takes role of controller, it is responsible for:
+The component plays a role of the controller.
+It is responsible for the following:
- * creates needed views, collections, models or even sub-components
+ * create necessary views, collections, models and even sub-components
- * handles environment events
+ * handle environment events
- * disposes obsolete internal instances
+ * dispose obsolete internal instances

 Create App Module
 -----------------

-To instantiate your component at the moment of application start you need to create App Module.
+To instantiate your component at the moment of application start, you need to create the App Module.

 .. code-block:: javascript